fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 __*Thoughts*__<br/>
 Had a mini-heart attack when I thought my bundler wasn't working correctly.
 After wasting significant amounts of time trying to troubleshoot, I found out I was using the wrong command to execute my Ruby files.
 How embarrassing.
 In the afternoon, I tried the Dynamic Directory Index challenge.
 The solution relied on a `params` variable that Sinatra automatically provides as part of each request.
 I'm still wrapping my head around variables being passed between different files - I need to remember that a page refresh (e.g. triggered by clicking on a link that adds a query string) triggers another HTTP request, which executes the block in the `get` method in the Ruby file.

+##### 15/05/21 (Sat)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Working with Sinatra
+    - Book Reader App

+__*Time spent*__<br/>
+185 minutes

+__*Thoughts*__<br/>
+Today's session was really difficult.
+Working through the Sinatra search enhancements in particular was difficult - I built a solution that met the needs of the assignment, but didn't leave much room for enhancements on top for the next assignment, as I basically railroaded myself into an approach that didn't allow for extraction of nested hash values in an intelligent way.
+The solution required use of blocks, which I understand, but still don't have a strong background with.